kadhikari/forseti/readme.md

   - `/parkings/P+R` returns real time parkings data. (with an optional list parameter of `ids[]`)
   - `/equipments` returns informations on Equipments in StopAreas.
   - `/free_floatings?coord=2.37715%3B48.846781` returns informations on freefloatings  within a certain radius as a crow flies from the point.
+  - `/vehicle_occupancies` returns occupany of a vehicles at a stop.

 One goroutine is handling the refresh of the data by downloading them every refresh-interval (default: 30s) and load them.
 Once these data have been loaded there is swap of pointer being done so that every new requests will get the new dataset.

+It is also possible to activate/deactivate the periodic refresh of data for api /free_floatings and /vehicle_occupancies as shown below:
+  - `/status?free_floatings=false` desactive the periodic refresh of data for api /free_floatings.
+  - `/status?vehicle_occupancies=false` desactive the periodic refresh of data for api /vehicle_occupancies.

+After the deactivation the service keeps working with the last loaded data.

 General Architecture
 ================